California State Polytechnic University, Pomona: Seismic risks and other challenges of campus development

-Although it is believed that the San Jose Fault as indicated by USGS having a presumed period of 130,000 years runs through campus, and geotechnical investigations have been conducted, there is uncertainty regarding its precise type and location.
+Although it is believed that the San Jose Fault (indicated by USGS as having a presumed period of 130,000 years) runs through campus, and geotechnical investigations have been conducted, there is uncertainty regarding its precise type and location.
 The CLA Building has been said to suffer from "structural flaws" that do not seem to have been clearly publicized, except that they had been "most notably, water intrusion", which continues to be portrayed inaccurately as a "structural flaw".
 In 2005, the university filed a lawsuit against a contractor, for which it was compensated $13.3 million in an out-of-court settlement.
-Amid these concerns, in September 2010, the CSU Board of Trustees approved a proposal to have the building razed.
+Amid these concerns, in September 2010, CSU's board of trustees approved a proposal to have the building razed.